 The huge global emission of mineral aerosol dust is one of the important sources of IN (Kanji et al., 2017), which plays an important role in the dust-aerosol-cloud-precipitation interaction (DACPI).
 There is a significant correlation between IN and mineral aerosol dust (Klein et al., 2010).
 Under certain conditions, dust can not only inhibit rainfall but also enhance rainfall (Huang et al., 2014).
-D. Rosenfeld et al. found that when the Sahara desert dust acts as an effective cloud condensation nuclei (CCN) or IN, the increase of dust concentration leads to the decrease of cloud droplet size, which can reduce the efficiency of cloud droplet coalescence and inhibit the occurrence of precipitation.
+Rosenfeld et al. (2001) found that when the Sahara desert dust acts as an effective cloud condensation nuclei (CCN) or IN, the increase of dust concentration leads to the decrease of cloud droplet size, which can reduce the efficiency of cloud droplet coalescence and inhibit the occurrence of precipitation.
 At the same time, the reduction in precipitation will lead to further drying of the soil, which may increase the dust content in the desert and provide a possible feedback loop to further reduce precipitation (Rosenfeld et al., 2001).
 When desert dust acts as an effective IN, it can make the top of the convective cloud have the ability to freeze, so as to promote the occurrence of ice precipitation, rather than inhibit the occurrence of warm rain (Rosenfeld et al., 2011).
 Meteorological factors such as wind speed, atmospheric pressure, temperature and humidity can affect the concentration of dust ice particles and thus affect the process of dust and cloud interaction (Che et al., 2019).